italia/Satosa-Saml2Spid/README.md

 ## Goal

-Satosa-Saml2 Spid is an intermediary between many SAML2 Service Providers and many SAML2 Identity Providers.
+Satosa-Saml2 Spid is an intermediary between many SAML2/OIDC Service Providers (RP) and many SAML2 Identity Providers.
 Specifically it allows traditional Saml2 Service Providers to communicate with **Spid Identity Providers** adapting Metadata and AuthnRequest operations to the Spid technical requirements.